 Mompati confirmed his business dealings with Rantho and Motaung, but said they had no bearing on either of their companies being awarded government contracts.

-The M&G has also established that the head of the Northern Cape health department, Madyo, also walked out of his job and, in this case, straight into a position linked to the firm of architects who designed the hospital.
+has also established that the head of the Northern Cape health department, Madyo, also walked out of his job and, in this case, straight into a position linked to the firm of architects who designed the hospital.

 The Gobodo report shows that Madyo was employed by the Sakhiwo Health Solutions Group in 2006 when he resigned as head of the department.
 The next year he became Sakhiwo’s chief executive.